GlobeTeam-Platform/ga-kursus-git/educates/workshop/content/exercises/03-create-first-changes-cli/index.md

 Let's use the CLI to create some changes and see how Git handles them.

-Create a file with text
+Create a file with the text "initial content"
 ```terminal:execute
 prefix: Run
 title: Create file